Israel Charged American Journalist With 'Aiding The Enemy' For Reporting On Iranian Missile Strikes

 Loffredo appeared in an Israeli Magistrate's Court on October 10 after being detained for nearly a day and a half.
 He was taken to an Israeli military base along with at least four other journalists, who were later released.

-Defense attorney Leah Tsemel, who is representing Loffredo, told Ynet, “He published the information openly and fully, without attempting to hide anything.
+Civil rights attorney Lea Tsemel, who is representing Loffredo, told Ynet, “He published the information openly and fully, without attempting to hide anything.
 If this information constitutes aiding the enemy, many other journalists in Israel, including Israeli reporters, should also be arrested."

 “A spy would not have acted so publicly and transparently,” Tsemel added.